 The first section of this page includes batch processing options.
 Normally, you need to use them after you just installed Media Translation, or if you are using another plugin which adds media items, bypassing the normal WordPress content editor.

 The options in this section are:

 - Set language information for existing media – Before you install the Media Translation addon, media items don’t have a language.
 This will set the default language to existing media items.

-- Translation existing media in all languages – This will duplicate the media library to all languages, so that you see existing media items when you create translated content.
+- Translate existing media in all languages – This will duplicate the media library to all languages, so that you see existing media items when you create translated content.